Skip to main content

 • “Endgame is really tedious though with no option to kill the 20+ mobs automatically and scaling your 'base' is not as organic as I hoped it would be.”

-The humor in the game is generally well-received, with players appreciating the quirky elements like witches with animal familiars donning funny hats.
+The humor in the game is generally well-received, with players appreciating its lighthearted and whimsical elements, such as witches with animal familiars donning funny hats.
 Comparisons to other games highlight its comedic aspects, suggesting it combines humor with engaging gameplay in a way that feels fresh and entertaining.
-Overall, the game is described as funny and enjoyable, despite some criticisms regarding its creator.
+Overall, the game is described as funny and enjoyable, contributing positively to the player experience.

 • “I love that different witches have different animal familiars, and if you specialize them, they maintain their familiar species but are wearing a funny hat now.”